paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-116-coronavirus-economic-stabilization-cares-act.md

 <a id="section-9053"></a>
 ## § 9053.
-Special Inspector General for pandemic recovery
+Special Inspector General for Pandemic Recovery
 **(a) Office of Inspector General** There is hereby established within the Department of the Treasury the Office of the Special Inspector General for Pandemic Recovery.

 **(b) Appointment of Inspector General; removal**